Juvenile delinquency in the United States: Causes

 Although juvenile delinquency existed throughout American history, there was an increase of attention on the issue in the 1950s.
 At this time, such delinquency was attributed to a breakdown in traditional family values and family structures, as well as a rise in consumerism and a distinct teenage culture.

-More recent research shows that children with incarcerated parents are far more likely to show delinquent behavior than their peers.
-Sometimes children want to test their parents' or society's limits.
-Some believe that imposing strict laws such as curfews will cause a drop in juvenile delinquency rates, but sometimes imposing strict rules merely give the children more of an incentive to break them.
-However, sometimes juvenile crimes do in fact occur due to the exact opposite reason, that is, a lack of rules and supervision.
-One example of this is that children many times commit crimes after school and while their parents are at work or preoccupied.
-Statistics explain the peak hours of juvenile crime rates and conceptualize this very cause.
-Additionally, mental illness and substance abuse are large contributing factors.
+Recent research has suggested that children with incarcerated parents are more likely to exhibit delinquent behavior compared to their peers.
+While some children may want to push the boundaries set by their parents or society, imposing strict laws and rules such as curfews may not necessarily lead to a decrease in juvenile delinquency rates.
+In fact, it may provide children with more incentive to break these rules.
+On the other hand, juvenile crimes can occur due to a lack of supervision and rules, such as when children commit crimes after school while their parents are at work or preoccupied.
+This is supported by statistics that show peak hours of juvenile crime rates.
+Additionally, mental illness and substance abuse have been shown to be contributing factors.
 The former widespread use of toxic lead in gasoline and paint – and the subsequent lead poisoning of children as a result – has been hypothesized as contributed to a higher crime rate among juveniles (i.e. the lead-crime hypothesis).
 15–20% of juveniles convicted of crimes have serious mental illnesses, and the percentages increase to 30–90% of convicted juveniles when the scope of mental illnesses considered widens.
 Also, many people believe that a child's environment and family are greatly related to their juvenile delinquency record.
 The youth that live in lower income areas face high risk factors.